szoftveres/RF_Microwave/radar/README.md

 There are some special requirements towards the antennas.
 On one hand, the radar can only look ahead at a narrow beam and its image is 1-dimensional, which calls for a beamforming antenna.
 On the other hand, good isolation between the transmitting- and receiving antennas is critical, the relatively high RF levels from the nearby transmitting antenna must not reach and overdrive the receiver LNA, mixer and analog front-end.

 The antennas used here are two-element [DIY PCB Yagi](https://github.com/szoftveres/RF_Microwave/tree/main/em_antenna/915_pcb_yagi) arrays, spaced 1/2 λ apart and fed through Wilkinson-combiners.
 Since the two elements within one array interact with each other, the reduced feedpoint impedance is re-matched with L-match at each antenna element.
-This array arrangement has field strength nulls at perpendicular (90°) angles, as well as a 60° beam pattern ahead of the antenna; the measured isolation is on the order of -40 dB when the antennas are side-by-side, only 1 m apart from each other:
+This array arrangement has field strength nulls at perpendicular (90°) angles, as well as a 60° beam pattern ahead of the antenna.

+Measured isolation between the Tx and Rx antennas is on the order of -40 dB when the antennas are side-by-side, only 1 m apart from each other:

 ![antenna_assembly](antenna_assembly.jpg)